jsantiago611/spectacular-anemone/src/pages/blog/family-discipleship.md

 *   Read actively, making notes, answering questions, and filling in the charts.

-If married, read with spouse *“to help you get in sync”. *If single or have an unbelieving spouse, *“use as a motivator to ask some of your trusted church community to go through the framework of time, moments, and milestones…”*
+If married, read with spouse \*“to help you get in sync”. \*If single or have an unbelieving spouse, *“use as a motivator to ask some of your trusted church community to go through the framework of time, moments, and milestones…”*

 ### What we are not saying about leading your family: 24

-###### \*1.       \*We are not asking you to make your kids the&#xA;most important thing in your life.&#xA;“we want to be experts at fighting the temptation to put our family first in a&#xA;way that usurps following our God.”24
+\*1.       \*We are not asking you to make your kids the most important thing in your life.
+“we want to be experts at fighting the temptation to put our family first in a way that usurps following our God.”24

 2. We are not putting responsibility for your child’s salvation on you.
 “Making disciples is about stacking and gathering the kindlings of truths, but only God can spark the fire.”

 3. We are not shaming you.
 “If you defeated and sinking in shame or guilt, stop reading, take a deep breath, and remind yourself that Christ came that you might be free from sin and condemnation.”

 4. We are not unduly comparing you to other families.
 “God’s not looking at your and wising your kids were born in a different family.”

 5. We are not asking you to fake it.
 Your kids see you at your worst, which is why we should own up and apologize to them and God.
 But that’s not an excuse to